vande012/lead-router/README.md

-# Lead Router Automation
+# Lead Router Automation Tool

-Automates data entry from Google Sheets into WordPress Gravity Forms to eliminate manual entry of hundreds of CRM and text addresses.
-Uses Python with Selenium for browser automation and Google APIs for sheet integration.
+This tool automates the configuration of Gravity Forms notification routing rules by reading data from Google Sheets.

 ## 🚨 Important Prerequisites